Your child can't sit still. He's talking a mile a minute. Is he just a high-energy kid? Or does he have ADHD?

 No stimulant has been proven to work better than others.
 Each child responds differently to these medicines.

-High blood pressure medicines.
-These are another choice.
+High blood pressure medicines are another choice.
 These drugs can help control impulsivity and hyperactivity symptoms.

 Often, a child will need a combination of medicine and other treatments.
 You may need to work with your doctor to adjust the medicine as your child's symptoms change.